XuewenWangUGA/MacroHapDB/README.md

     2 rows in set (0.01 sec)

-Total count of alleles passed a threshold:
+Total count of unique MH alleles passed a threshold:

  `mysql> SELECT COUNT(count) FROM mh289full WHERE locus='TPOX' AND population='EUR' AND count >=10 ;`